nu-wireless/git/README.md

 The goal is not to teach HTML.
 The goal is to give you a simple file you can edit while learning Git, commit your changes, and, if time allows, publish it using GitHub Pages so you leave with something you can show.

-You are not expected to know HTML, design websites, or write code for the page.
+You do not need to know HTML or web design.
 Just look for the `<!-- EDIT HERE -->` comments inside the file and fill in your own information.

 ---

 ## What you will do with `index.html`

-1. Download the demo HTML file from the Releases section or clone the repository containing it.
+1. Download the ZIP file from the Releases section.

+2. Extract the ZIP file to your computer (for example, your Downloads folder).

+3. Locate the `index.html` file inside the extracted folder.
+**Only this file will be used during the workshop.**
+Do not upload the slide deck (`2025-fall-nuwc-git.pdf`) or the entire ZIP file to your repository.

+4. Create a new repository on your GitHub account.
+This will be your remote repository.
+When you clone it, Git creates your local repository on your computer, and GitHub stores a remote copy that you can push to and pull from.
+You may name it anything you like for now.
+If you decide to publish your page with GitHub Pages later, you can either use this same repository or create a second one specifically for GitHub Pages.

+5. Add the `index.html` file into your new repository.
+You can drag and drop it through GitHub’s upload interface or place it in your local clone.

-2. Edit only the sections marked with `<!-- EDIT HERE -->`.
+6. Open `index.html` in any text editor and edit only the sections marked with `<!-- EDIT HERE -->`.

    * Replace placeholder text such as your name, major, interests, or links.
    * Remove the “MODIFY AS NEEDED” pill once you customize your skill tags.

-3. Use Git commands to track your changes:
+7. Use Git to stage, commit, and push your changes.
+   The example below is only one of many commands you will practice in the workshop.

    ```bash
    git add index.html